niravnmore/phptut/se_assiginment.md

 #### Maintenance

-Q. What types of software maintenance are there?
+Q-25.
+What types of software maintenance are there?
 - The types of software maintenance are:
     - **Corrective Maintenance** : Fixes defects or bugs found in the software after it has been released.
     - **Adaptive Maintenance** : Updates the software to work with changes in the environment, such as new operating systems or hardware.